The Simplicial EHP Sequence in A1-Algebraic Topology: Localization

 The local injective and flasque model structures on $\sPre(\Sm_k)$ are cellular in the sense of Hirschhorn, \cite{hirschhorn2003}; a proof for the injective case appears in \cite[Lemma 1.5]{hornbostel2006} and the flasque case is treated in \cite{isaksen2005}.
-We may therefore apply the general machinery of \cite{hirschhorn2003} and left-Bousfield-localize $\Spaces$ at the set $T_P'$.
+We may therefore apply the general machinery of \cite{hirschhorn2003} and left-Bousfield-localize $\Spaces$ at the set $T_P$.
 We call the resulting model structures $P$--local, and if $P=\{(p)\}$ we call the resulting model structures $p$--local.
 Write $\Loc_P$ for the functorial fibrant replacement functor in each model category.
 In the case where $P = \{(p)\}$, we may write $\Loc_{(p)}$.

 The localization of the usual model structure on $\sSet$ with respect to the set $T_P$ of maps is a form of $P$--local model structure on $\sSet$, we refer the reader to \cite{casacuberta1993}, especially \cite[Section 8]{casacuberta1993}, for the comparisons between different $P$--localizations in classical topology and for a discussion of non-nilpotent objects.
-For nilpotent objects, the various $P$--localization functors agree up to weak equivalence.
+For nilpotent simplicial sets, the various $P$--localization functors agree up to weak equivalence, see \cite[Proposition 8.1]{casacuberta1993}.
+In particular, they agree for simply connected spaces, and by extension to simply connected simplicial presheaves.
+For instance, in the case of simply connected simplicial presheaves, the $P$-localization defined here agrees with $\mathrm{H}_\ast( \cdot, \ZZ_P)$-localization.

 \begin{lm} With notation as above, if $s$ is a point of $\cat{Sh}_\Nis(\Sm_k)$, the adjunctions

 and

 are monoidal Quillen adjunctions between the $P$--local model categories, where $\Spaces$ and $\Spaces_\pt$ may be given either the flasque or the injective model structure. \end{lm} \begin{proof} It is sufficient to prove the unpointed cases, the pointed follow immediately.
 The proofs in the flasque and injective cases are the same.